Program Overview- The Brockport Oxford Program

 Housing & Student Life

-Program students will be housed together in either co-ed or single-sex (dependent upon the number of students) residences in neighborhoods convenient to the University and to the High Street- a common neighborhood for students to live in is the Jericho neighborhood which is quite popular with students and is convenient to shopping, bus routes, parks and other areas that students will commonly need access to.
+Program students will be housed together in either co-ed or single-sex (dependent upon the number of students) residences in neighborhoods convenient to the University and to the High Street.
 Students typically share bedrooms (double-occupancy) which come equipped with linen, standard bedroom furniture and individual closet space.
 Students have the use of a modern, well-equipped kitchen and ample living space.
 Oxford University is spread out over several miles and as mentioned above, is made up of 39 colleges.
-After traveling by bike, bus or by walking, students are encouraged to do as much of their work as they can at the College and in the libraries in order to facilitate having a true "Oxford experience".
+After traveling by bus or walking, students are encouraged to do as much of their work as they can at the College and in the libraries in order to facilitate having a true "Oxford experience".

 Program participants are able to choose from over 300 specialized clubs and societies, including sports of all kinds.
 Since you will be able to join different clubs, you will be responsible for any fees involved (if applicable).
 However, we encourage all students to enroll as a member of the Oxford Union (Debating) Society